micag2025/Supply_Chain_project/publication.md

 ## TL;DR

-This project (publication) presents the design and implementation of a **blockchain-based supply chain tracking system** built on the Ethereum Sepolia testnet (enabling authorized users to create, track, and manage supply chain batches).
+This project (publication) presents the design and implementation of a **blockchain-based supply chain tracking system** built on the Ethereum Sepolia testnet enabling authorized users to create, track, and manage supply chain batches.

 The application combines a Solidity smart contract, MetaMask wallet integration, React frontend components, and ethers.js to create **a decentralized application (dApp)** capable of tracking products through a simplified supply chain lifecycle:

 **Created → Shipped → Delivered**

 A coffee supply chain scenario was used to validate role-based operations involving Farmers, Distributors, and Retailers.
-(Testing was conducted on the Ethereum Sepolia Testnet to verify core functionality, access-control mechanisms, and complete supply chain lifecycle operations.?)
+Testing was conducted on the Ethereum Sepolia Testnet to verify core functionality, access-control mechanisms, and complete supply chain lifecycle operations.

-The dApp is intended for both technical and non-technical stakeholders (users) involved in supply chain operations, including developers, supply chain managers, logistics providers, agricultural producers, retailers, and regulatory authorities.
+The dApp is intended for both technical and non-technical users involved in supply chain operations, including developers, supply chain managers, logistics providers, agricultural producers, retailers, and regulatory authorities.

 ---